-This story is somewhat like a parable and ends with Jesus pronouncing the saving faith of the Samaritan.
+This story is somewhat like a parable, ending with Jesus pronouncing the Samaritan’s saving faith.
 Obviously, the group consisted of nine Jewish lepers and one Samaritan.
 Their illness bonded them together and overcame their religious differences.
-The Samaritan emulates Naaman, a Syrian, who returned to thank the prophet Elisha for healing him of leprosy (2 Kg 5:15).
+The Samaritan emulates Naaman, a Syrian, who in the Old Testament returned to thank the prophet Elisha for healing him of leprosy (2 Kg 5:15).

 Gospel Text: (Read slowly, possibly aloud.)

 As Jesus was going to Jerusalem, he passed through Samaria and Galilee.
 In a certain town, ten lepers met him.
 Standing far away, they lifted up their voices and said, “Jesus, master, have pity on us.”